 In this stage, you might notice your scar getting darker.
-That is because collagen continually builds up around the incision, aiding in protecting the area and strengthening it.
-There is an increase in bloody supply to the site, making it appear darker to help the collagen do its job.
+That is because collagen continually builds up around the incision, aiding in protecting and strengthening the area.
+There is an increase in blood supply to the site, making it appear darker to help the collagen do its job.
 This stage can take around 3-6 months.

 Stage Three – Maturity

-When the collagen starts to decrease by breaking down, the blood supply goes back to normal.
-As a result, your scar will lighten and become thinner and begin to flatten.
+When the collagen breaks down, the blood supply returns to normal.
+As a result, your scar will lighten, become thinner, and flatten.
 This stage can take 1-2 years.

-Scars will always look worse before healing completely, but you need to be patient as the appearance will get better, leaving you feeling confident and ready to show off that flat tummy!
+Scars will always look worse before healing completely, but you need to be patient as the appearance will improve, leaving you feeling confident and ready to show off that flat tummy!

 Types of Scars

-Some people may be prone to irregular scarring such as:
+Some people may be prone to irregular scarrings, such as:

 - Hypertrophic Scarring